Crossing The Line Festival 2022

 Näss

-Moroccan choreographer Fouad Boussouf presents the US premiere of Näss (People).
-Inspired by an array of dance traditions, the performance is comprised of a corps of 7 dancers that respond to powerful beats of percussions and electronic music.
+Moroccan choreographer Fouad Boussouf presents the NY premiere of Näss (People).
+Inspired by an array of dance traditions, the performance is comprised of a corps of seven dancers that respond to powerful beats of percussion and electronic music.

 Bruno Latour